jonasmcferreira/whiteiron/jhed-wasteland/netrus.md

     - glacial bears, arctic wolves, sabertooths, Vegetarian animal?

 ### Law

-    - Village Four has a noble seat and only desires taxes, the amount is never set.
+    - Seat of Jhed taxes Netrus, the amount is never set.
     - Most disputes are settled through Sammul, else Nick is the final decision
     - The denizens of Netrus don't care about affairs outside of Netrus that don't directly involve them
     - Outside of outward hostility, and theft Netrus only cares about protection of the village